AltF02/AltF02/README.md

 <!--END_SECTION:waka-->
 -------

-You can contact me at contact@altf2.dev
+You can contact me at contact [at] altf2.dev